The Best Budget Eats in Berlin

 LAP Coffee

-Although Life Among People (LAP) Coffee is home to less on the budget food front, their coffee is a pretty fair price for the third wave quality.
-I'd be hard pressed to find this good of a flat white or cappuccino for €3 in Berlin.
+Although Life Among People (LAP) Coffee is home to less on the budget food front, their coffee is a pretty fair price for the third-wave quality.
+I'd be hard-pressed to find this good of a flat white or cappuccino for €3 in Berlin.
 Their stamp card system only requires you to buy five coffees to receive a free drink as well.
 They’re also quite an aesthetically pleasing, albeit small, spot.
 I’ve got to include them in this post because they’re a nice spot for experiencing a bit more of a lush vibe without breaking the bank.

 Rosenthaler Straße 62 | Mitte